luxiangu/Nahuel-DataflowSME-Python/readme.md

 1. Set other environment variables
     ```shell
-    $ export STAGING_FOLDER=gs://<path of the bucket and stagins folder that you created before>
+    $ export STAGING_FOLDER=gs://<path of the bucket and staging folder that you created before>
     $ export TEMP_FOLDER=gs://<path of the bucket and temp folder that you created before>
     $ export BIGQUERY_DATASET=<name of the dataset that you created before>
     $ export USER=`whoami`